joelchan/notes/content/Interfaces for adjusting a query.md

               muted-topics-list
               muted-items-list)))```

-Alternatively, users might process the list of query results through highlighting and lowlighting.
-[C- Highlighted and lowlighted search results map to how well results map to intentions](C-%20Highlighted%20and%20lowlighted%20search%20results%20map%20to%20how%20well%20results%20map%20to%20intentions.md), so the default assumption could be that lowlighting a block would remove that block from the query results.
+Alternatively, users might process the list of query results through highlighting and lowlighting. [[C- Highlighted and lowlighted search results map to how well results map to intentions]], so the default assumption could be that lowlighting a block would remove that block from the query results.
 A block id would then have a `queries-where-highlighted` and `queries-where-lowlighted` property, listing the relevant queries.

 It's possible that users don't always want to reify an entirely new query as an entity, and sometimes would like to simply filter a query.
 Given the compositional nature of the language I'm proposing, it should come as no surprise that we can apply a filter function to any list of query results.
  ```clojure